ccy1563/Richardvania/README.md

 * Left Arrow: Attack
 * A/D + Right Arrow: Dodge-roll towards direction.
 Invinciblity applied for 1 second.
 Cooldown for 1 second after.

-In Edgelord, users will be able to:
+In RICHARD, users will be able to:
 * Move player character left, right, and be able to jump.
 * Attack enemy character to accumulate points.
 * Dodge roll to avoid enemy attacks (pending).